You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Proofs of Theorems and

 For estimation-loss, the theorem is a direct consequence of \citet[Proposition 8.11]{van2000asymptotic}; see also \citet[Theorem 3.11.5]{van1996weak}.

 We therefore focus on proving the theorem for treatment-assignment loss.
 Let

 denote the frequentist-risks of $\delta$ and $\tilde{\delta}$ in the finite-sample and limit experiments, respectively.
 As with the proof of Proposition \ref{prop1}, we allow for randomized decisions.
-For randomized decisions, $\delta,\tilde{\delta}_{n}$ should be understood as the probability that the treatment is assigned, and $\mathbb{E}_{n,h}[\cdot],\mathbb{E}_{h}[\cdot]$ should be understood as expectations over both the likelihood and the policy randomization.
+For randomized decisions, $\delta,\tilde{\delta}_{n}$ should be understood as the probability that the treatment is assigned, and the loss function $l_{n}(\theta+h/\sqrt{n},\delta)/\lambda$ should be interpreted as allowing for $\delta\in[0,1]$.

 We start by proving the following lemma: